 We find another instance of Jesus making a claim to be God in Matthew 11:

-Matthew 11:27: "All things have been committed to me by my Father.
-No one knows the Son except the Father, and no one knows the Father except the Son and those to whom the Son chooses to reveal him."
+No one knows the Son except the Father, and no one knows the Father

+What a claim by Jesus!
+Jesus claims that not only is he so incomprehensible that it takes God the father to fully understand and comprehend him, but that he is the only one who can fully understand and comprehend God the father, and that he can choose who he wants to reveal God the father to.
+It almost sounds like Jesus was making himself equal with God, which is the very thing Jesus was doing in John 5:16-18.
 In response to the question, "Did Jesus ever claim to be God?", the answer is a resounding yes.
 He claimed to be able to see into everyone's heart (John 5:41-44, John 2:23-25), which something that only God can do.
 Jesus claimed that people should believe his claims to be God on the basis of the evidence (John 10:22-39), evidence such as when he performed a miracle to prove to the teachers of the law that he had the authority to forgive sins (Mark 2:1-12), which is something only God can do (Isaiah 43:25).
 Jesus referred to a psalm where children are worshiping God (Psalm 8) to justify allowing children to worship him (Matthew 21:14-17).
 Finally, Jesus claimed that he was so incomprehensible that only God the father could fully comprehend him, and likewise that he was the only one who could fully comprehend God the father, making himself equal with God (Matthew 11:27).